 Software maintenance is one of the most important aspects of any software solution.
 If you purchased a software package that claims to be maintenance free, you are in for a surprise.
 Software has come a long way, but not requiring any maintenance at all is not something you will be able to find anytime soon.
 Let’s break down maintenance a little to help understand what it should entail:

 These are updates to the software that need to be made to support changes in the system environment.
-What happens when you buy that shiny new PC and try to run your software on it, only to get a notice that the software is not compatible with this newer version of the operating system?
+What happens when you buy that shiny new PC and get a notice that the software is not compatible with this newer version of the operating system?
 Or even worse what if you want to buy a new PC and your IT department or Systems Analyst tells you that you cannot because your software does not support the newer environment?

 These are implementations of new or changed user requirements concerning functional enhancements to the software.
-Let’s be honest, have you run into a situation with your current software solution where you wished it did something different/better so that it would save you redundant tasks, make a certain task less annoying or just improved your usability?
+Let’s be honest, have you run into a situation with your current solution where you wished it did something different or better so that it would save you redundant tasks, make a certain task less annoying or just improved your usability?

 These are errors that need to be fixed.
 Let’s face it: Nobody is perfect and software will always have bugs that need to be corrected.
 Don’t believe me?
 Take out your phone and hit on that App Store or Play Store button and then navigate to the “Updates” section.
 Take a look at the list of your applications that have updates ready to install and view the details.
 Now count how many update release notes include something in regards to “Fixed bugs”, “Squashed bugs”, “Fixed specific xyz error”.
 I think you get the point.